SolSolis-Sys/conductor-blueprints/README.md

 > ⚠️ **Alpha — work in progress.
 Use at your own risk.** Expect rough edges.
 Found a bug or have a suggestion?
 Please [open an issue]

-> **Not affiliated with Anthropic.** This is an independent, unofficial tool that reads local Claude Code data and Anthropic's public OAuth usage endpoint — not a product of or endorsed by Anthropic.
+> **Not affiliated with Anthropic.** This is an independent, unofficial tool — not a product of or endorsed by Anthropic.

 ---